The Nest

 benefits of putting real estate in LLC

 Yes, but it can make things messy.
-You need to contact your bank to ask if you can transfer the property title to the LLC.
-The bank may not approve the transfer to the LLC or change the mortgage terms.
+You must contact your bank to ask if you can transfer the property title to the LLC.
+The bank may not approve the transfer or change the mortgage terms.

 Interest rates are usually higher for most lenders when facing an LLC vs. an individual borrower.